How to Care for a Dental Crown

 Maintain Excellent Oral Hygiene

 Just because a crowned tooth isn’t natural doesn’t mean you can neglect it.
-Plaque and bacteria can still build up around the crown and gumline, potentially leading to gum disease or decay in the underlying tooth structure.
-Brushing twice a day with a soft-bristled toothbrush and using fluoride toothpaste is a great start.
+Plaque and bacteria can still accumulate around the crown and gumline, potentially leading to gum disease or decay of the underlying tooth structure.
+Brushing twice a day with a soft-bristle toothbrush and using fluoride toothpaste is a great start.
 Flossing daily is just as important, especially around the area where the crown meets the gum.
 Using a water flosser or interdental brush can also help keep the area clean without disturbing the crown.

 Be Mindful of Your Diet